marco-lewis/silver/Z3_notes.md

 - div by 0 allows any value to be taken up to other constraints (https://stackoverflow.com/q/40182521)

 - Moving If to highest layer makes things slow (If(cond, x=-y, x=y) < x=y+(-2)*If(cond,y,0))

+- dReal for grover4: ran for >90min and no results